history has already been well documented in much more detail

 years old.
 In the fertile plains and valleys, there are orange and lemon orchards,

-with many olive groves and vineyards that produce some of the best wine in
+with many olive groves.
+These vineyards produce some of the best wine in

-Greece, and are well known that the demand for this wine all over the world
+Greece, and are so well known that the demand for this wine all over the world

 greatly exceeds the supply.